 Current Situation

-In 2016, Nova Scotians consumed $1.60 billion in locally farmed, processed and prepared food.
-Locally farmed, caught and processed food represented $525 million of household consumption, and locally prepared meals at restaurants represented another $1.07 billion.
-Following a decline in 2014, consumption increased in 2015 and 2016 but remains below the baseline level.
-Since 2013, the value of restaurant meals has increased while the value of processed food has declined.
-Imports of most processed foods have increased over the period.
+In 2020, Nova Scotians consumed $1.62 billion in locally farmed, processed, and prepared food.
+Locally farmed, caught and processed food represented $625 million of household consumption, and locally prepared meals at restaurants represented another $992 million.
+Following a decline in 2014, consumption increased each year from 2015 to 2019 and declined in 2020 due to COVID-19 pandemic.
+Most of the increase since 2015 reflects increases in the value of restaurant meals consumed.
+The value of farmed and processed food increased in 2020 offset by declines in the value of caught food and restaurant meals.

 Year | Value of Household Consumption of Food | Target | Baseline |